kevinsogo/compgen/docs/PREPARATION.md

     # write your grader here

     # Raise this if the answer is incorrect
-    raise WA("The contestant's output is incorrect!")
+    raise Wrong("The contestant's output is incorrect!")

-    # Raise this if the judge data is incorrect, or if the checking fails for some reason other than WA
+    # Raise this if the judge data is incorrect, or if the checking fails for some reason other than Wrong
     # Any other exception type raised will be considered equivalent to Fail.
     # Any 'Fail' verdict must be investigated since it indicates a problem with the checker/data/etc.
     raise Fail("The judge data is incorrect.
 Fix it!")